Statement of Solidarity

 - Education: We are expanding opportunities to engage teaching artists of color in our youth and adult education programs.

-We will follow up by the end of June 2020 with a full plan for how we will fulfill this pledge.
+We as an organization are taking time to listen, to learn, and to unlearn.
+Collectively, we are working on an Equity Strategic Action Plan aimed at meaningful change at all levels of our operation.
+We will share it with you as soon as it’s ready.
 If you have any ideas for us, please send them to firstname.lastname@example.org.
 In the meantime, please consider a direct contribution to one of the following organizations, or another of your choice, that have been doing the hard work of dismantling oppression, in all its forms, for years:

 - Jefferson School African American Heritage Center